mhho3082/dotfiles/README.md

 gh auth login
 ```

-To set up Git and GitHub with GPG keys for commits, see
+To set up Git and GitHub with a GPG key for commits, see
 [this page by With Blue Ink](https://withblue.ink/2020/05/17/how-and-why-to-sign-git-commits.html).
 (GPG is usually installed already; install if not.)